Mastering Half-Square Triangles (HSTs): A Step-by-Step Guide

 Place the two squares right sides together.
 Using your marking tool, draw a diagonal line from one corner to the opposite corner on the back of one of the squares.
 Sew directly on the drawn line.

-After sewing, use your rotary cutter to cut 1/4 inch away from the sewn line, separating the HST.
-Open the triangle and press the seam toward the darker fabric.
-This step is crucial for creating a flat, accurate HST.
+After sewing, use your rotary cutter to cut ยผ” away from the sewn line, separating the HST.
+Open the unit and press the seam toward the darker fabric.

 Method 2: How to Make Two Half Square Triangles at a Time